 How We Evaluate Your Disability Case

-Through the last twenty-five years, we at Heard & Smith have helped thousands of people with disabilities and firmly believe that those of you who come to us for help need and deserve the comfort and security of knowing whether the medical or psychological condition you present is the type of condition that would be considered a disability under Social Security law and entitle you to Social Security Disability benefits.
+Through the last thirty-five years, I have helped thousands of people with disabilities and firmly believe that those of you who come for help need and deserve the comfort and security of knowing whether the medical or psychological condition you present is the type of condition that would be considered a disability under Social Security law and entitle you to Social Security Disability benefits.